Frequently Asked Questions:

 After the stamps are carved, the stamps are hardened to around 62-63 on the Rockwell Hardness Scale and will last a lifetime and beyond when properly cared for.

 Mushrooming on the hammer-end of handmade stamps is completely normal and is expected with long-term use.
+It is especially common if you are stamping on harder metals, or using a steel hammer head.
 You can use a belt grinder or hand files to file or sand off the "mushroom" to prevent it from cracking further and splintering off, also saving yourself from potentially getting injured in the process.
-I would also suggest switching to the use of a brass hammer to prolong the life of your stamps.
+I would also suggest switching to the use of a brass head hammer to prolong the life of your stamps.